tomputer-g/SpatialVLA/README.md

 ## News 🚀🚀🚀
 - `2025/01/29`: We release the [SpatialVLA 1.0](https://huggingface.co/collections/IPEC-COMMUNITY/foundation-vision-language-action-model-6795eb96a9c661f90236acbb).
 SpatialVLA achieves state-of-the-art performance across a diverse range of evaluations and shows significantly faster inference speed with fewer tokens per action.
 - `2025/02/06`: We release the SimplerEnv evaluation code for SpatialVLA.
 Please refer to [DelinQu/SimplerEnv-OpenVLA](https://github.com/DelinQu/SimplerEnv-OpenVLA/), and make sure `transformers >= 4.47.0`.
+- `2025/03/16`: Simplify the code structure and fix the dependencies conflict in issue [#19](https://github.com/SpatialVLA/SpatialVLA/issues/19).

 > [!NOTE]
 > 🔥 **An advanced version of SpatialVLA is under development!
 It leverages [lerobot](https://github.com/huggingface/lerobot) to simplify and accelerate data loading, supports multi-view and state inputs, and features a more streamlined code structure with enhanced performance!
 Please check out the [lerobot-branch](https://github.com/SpatialVLA/SpatialVLA/tree/lerobot)**